COMP122/comp122-f24/reference/TAC_transformation.md

    }
    ```

 Each case block corresponds directly to one of the consequence block of an `if-the-else` statement.
 The default block corresponds directly to the last alternative block.
 It is typical that each of case blocks end with a `break`.
 These `break` statements are not required.
 Without appending the `break` statement to the end of the case block, execution continues into the next case block.
 As such, this is a common source of a programming bug.

-Prior to converting a switch stytement into TAC style the following requirements must be met.
+Prior to converting a switch statement into TAC style the following requirements must be met.

   1. each case value must be a single variable or immediate value (limitation of Java)
   1. each case block _should_ end with a `break` statement
   1. a default block must be included and it must be the last code block

 Consider the following example of switch statement, and its control flow graph.